edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 VVP does not depend on X509 certificates ({{RFC5280}}) for any of its evidence.
 (However, if deployed in a hybrid mode, it MAY be used beside alternative mechanisms that are certificate-based.
 In such cases, self-signed certificates that never expire might suffice to tick certificate boxes, while drastically simplifying the burden of maintaining accurate, unexpired, unrevoked views of authorizations and reflecting that knowledge in certificates.
 This is because deep authorization analysis flows through VVP's more rich and flexible evidence chain.)

 #### ACDCs
-Besides digital signatures and SAIDs, VVP's other evidence uses the ACDC format ({{TOIP.ACDC}}).
+Besides digital signatures and SAIDs, VVP's other evidence uses the ACDC format ({{TOIP-ACDC}}).
 This is normalized, serialized data with an associated digital signature.
 Unlike X509 certificates, ACDCs are bound directly to AIDs, not to public keys.
 This indirection has a radical effect on the lifecycle of evidence, because keys can be rotated without invalidating ACDCs.
-Unlike X509 certificates, JWTs ({{RFC7519}}), and W3C Verifiable Credentials ({{W3C.REC-vc-data-model-20220303}}), signatures over ACDC data are not *contained* inside the ACDC; rather, they are *referenced by* the ACDC and *anchored in* a verifiable data structure called a Key Event Log or KEL ({{TOIP.KERI}}).
+Unlike X509 certificates, JWTs ({{RFC7519}}), and W3C Verifiable Credentials ({{W3C.REC-vc-data-model-20220303}}), signatures over ACDC data are not *contained* inside the ACDC; rather, they are *referenced by* the ACDC and *anchored in* a verifiable data structure called a Key Event Log or KEL ({{TOIP-KERI}}).
 The KEL is somewhat like a blockchain.
 However, it specific to one AID only (the AID of the issuer of the ACDC) and thus is not centralized.
 The KELs for two different AIDs need not (and typically do not) share any common storage or governance, and do not require coordination or administration.
 KELs thus suffer none of the performance and governance problems of blockchains, and incur none of blockchain's difficulties with regulatory requirements like data locality or right to be forgotten.

 ACDCs can be freely converted between text and binary representations, and either type of representation can also be compacted or expanded to support nuanced disclosure goals.
 An ACDC is also uniquely identified by its SAID, which means that a SAID can take the place of a full ACDC in certain data structures and processes.
 None of these transformations invalidate the associated digital signatures, which means that any variant of a given ACDC is equivalently verifiable.